neiltesaluna/tinysuccles/content/products/golden-tooth.md

 draft: false

 # meta description
-description : "A hybrid of Aloe perfoliata with Aloe brevifolia."
+description : "A hybrid of Aloe perfoliata with Aloe brevifolia. *Please see product information."

 # product Price
 price: 14.95